codingwithiz/ThreeJS-Portfolio/README.md

 Built upon the excellent foundation provided by **Adrian Hajdin** from [JavaScript Mastery](https://www.youtube.com/@javascriptmastery).
 This project has been extensively customized and enhanced with:

 - Custom 3D character modeling and animations
-- Interactive robot assistant with AI capabilities
+- Interactive robot assistant with AI capabilities and resume integration
+- Integrated PDF resume viewer with download functionality
 - Advanced mobile optimizations
 - Comprehensive analytics integration
 - Professional project showcases and real work experience